fazliberkordek/FazliBerkOrdek/README.md

 <h1 align="center">Hi 👋, I'm Fazlı Berk</h1>
-<h3 align="center">A passionate Researcher and Software Engineer. -Working on neutrino experiments; ANNIE at Fermilab. -Doing Physics analysis and neutron analysis for ANNIE. -Developing Software and Artificial Intelligence application for ANNIE experiment as a software engineer and researcher. -Home Institution: Erciyes University</h3>
+<h3 align="center">A passionate Researcher and Software Engineer. -Working on neutrino experiments; ANNIE at Fermilab. -Doing Physics analysis and neutron analysis for ANNIE. -Developing Software and Artificial Intelligence application for ANNIE experiment as a software engineer and researcher. -Home Institution: Erciyes University.Also I am graduate student researcher at Erciyes Neutrino Research Group.
+The ENRG is an official collaborator of ANNIE and NOvA neutrino experiments at Fermi National Accelerator Laboratory (Fermilab) in the US.
+We are actively doing physics analysis and neutron simulation studies for ANNIE and NOvA experiments.
+In addition, we are running a detector R&D program for ANNIE and other neutrino experiments around the world.</h3>

 - 🔭 I’m currently working on **ANNIE Experiment at Fermilab**